garvin-stack/IRremote/README.md

-# ESP32 IR Remote Control Web Server
+u# ESP32 IR Remote Control Web Server
 This project sets up an ESP32 microcontroller as a web server that allows you to control an IR device (e.g., a TV) through a web interface.
 The ESP32 creates a Wi-Fi access point and provides a web page with buttons for toggling power, increasing/decreasing volume, and muting the device.

 ## Features